ewoks-kit/ewoks/doc/howtoguides/task_python.rst

      >>> task.get_output_value("result")
      20

-Outputs will be missing before the task is executed.
+Outputs will be missing before the :term:`task <Task>` is executed.
 More specifically, the outputs are set to `MISSING_DATA <https://ewokscore.readthedocs.io/en/stable/_generated/ewokscore.task.Task.html#ewokscore.task.Task.MISSING_DATA>`_ until they are set by the execution: